MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.13.0/create-azure-service-principal-azureps.md

 ## Verify your own permission level

-First, you must have sufficient permissions in both your Azure Active Directory and your Azure subscription.
+First, you must have sufficient permissions in both your Microsoft Entra ID and your Azure subscription.
 You must be able to create an app in the Active Directory and assign a role to the service principal.